GET THE MOST OUT OF LEARNING

 Wellbeing for learning programme

-NEC’s Pastoral Officer has created a series of focused sessions throughout the year which provide students with the space to explore any barriers to learning they may have.
+NEC’s Pastoral and Welfare Officer has created a series of focused sessions throughout the year which provide NEC students with the space to explore any barriers to learning they may have.
 The sessions provide information and techniques regarding how to be a successful online distance learner.

 - The sessions are free of charge for NEC enrolled students.